 - Configure Membership options.
 This is where you setup various price points and durations for the membership levels you created earlier, and select which donation page you want to use.

-A recurring membership means that the member’s credit card will automatically be charged once his membership expires.
+A recurring paid membership means that the member’s credit card will automatically be charged once his membership expires.
 For example, you can offer a $15 regular membership for 6 months and a $30 regular membership for 12 months.
+In both of these cases the recurring paid memberships will renew automatically at the end of the membership length.

 You can also create multiple paid membership pages, but the first one you create will become the default.
 This means that users who are not members and try to access members-only pages will be redirected to the default paid membership page and prompted to sign up.